avocode/avocode/sketch-extension-beta.md

 # Avocode Sketch Extension 3 Beta
 This is a major new version that allows selective syncing of Sketch artboards.
 It can be installed alongside the old extension version 2.
+This is how it looks:

 ![screenshot](https://1670620568.rsc.cdn77.org/new-sketch/68484a3cb2344bd9978b8481467a6b50/preview.png)